brunolm/blog-posts/typescript/bot-for-slack-built-with-typescript-and-node-genos.md

 ---
-title: Bot for Slack built with TypeScript and node - @genos
+title: "Bot for Slack built with TypeScript and node - @genos"
 tags: [genos, slack, typescript]
 ---